boostercloud/booster/docs/README.md

 ###### Throw an error

 There are still business rules to be checked before proceeding with a command.
 For example, a given number must be between a threshold or a string must match a regular expression.
-In that case, it is enough just to throw an error in the handler, and then Booster will use the error's message as the response to make it descriptive, e.g.
+In that case, it is enough just to throw an error in the handler.
+Booster will use the error's message as the response to make it descriptive, e.g.

 Given this command: